Cboe Canada

-The NEO Exchange is a Canadian Tier 1 stock exchange for the innovation economy, bringing together investors and capital raisers.
-Fully operational since 2015, and acquired by Cboe Global Markets in 2022, NEO provides access to trading across all Canadian-listed securities.
-NEO lists companies and investment products seeking an internationally recognized stock exchange.

-Based in Toronto, NEO aims to help companies, dealers and investors by creating a better listing experience, eliminating predatory market behaviours such as high-frequency trading and providing free real-time market data for all NEO-listed securities.

-The exchange is owned by Aequitas Innovations, a company backed by a number of Canadian and international corporations including ITG Canada, Mackenzie Investments, OMERS Capital Markets, Barclays, Royal Bank of Canada, BCE, British Columbia Investment Management Corporation, CI Investments, Davis Rea Ltd, IGM Financial, Ivesco Canada, ITG Canada, Leede Jones Gable, Maison Placements Canada, PSP Public Markets and Vernon & Park Capital.
+Cboe Canada (formerly NEO Exchange) is a stock exchange based in Toronto.
+Part of the Cboe Global Markets network, the exchange has over 260 listings for public companies, exchange-traded funds (ETFs), Canadian Depositary Receipts (CDRs), Special Purpose Acquisition Companies (SPACs), and closed-end funds.
+Cboe Canada handles 15% of the volume traded across Canadian marketplaces, including 20% of Canadian ETF transactions.

 History

 NEO Exchange received a recognition order from the Ontario Securities Commission on November 17, 2014 and commenced trading of 45 Toronto Stock Exchange-listed securities on March 27, 2015.
 On the first day, about 6.1 million securities worth approximately $106.3 million were traded on the exchange.

 In January 2016, NEO secured its first listing: the Invesco PowerShares DWA Global Momentum Index ETF, which began trading on March 31, 2016.
 In September 2016, BlackRock Asset Management Canada Ltd. announced their intention to change the listing venue of five iShares exchange-traded funds, consisting of 12 listings in total, from the Toronto Stock Exchange to NEO.
 The transition of all 12 listings was completed on February 22, 2017.

 In early 2017, Redwood Asset Management and BMO Asset Management separately announced plans to list exchange-traded funds on NEO for the first time, while Invesco Canada applied to list two additional PowerShares listings on NEO.
 On April 20, 2017, Mackenzie Financial announced the imminent launch of a new Global High Yield Fixed Income ETF, becoming the fifth issuer to list on the NEO Exchange.

 Cannabis Strategies Acquisition Corp.
 (NEO:CSA.A), a special purpose acquisition corporation backed by Canaccord Genuity Corp., completed its initial public offering of US$125, 000, 000 and began trading its shares on December 21, 2017, becoming the first corporate issuer to list on the NEO Exchange.

 RBC Global Asset Management Inc. (RBC GAM) launched seven new ETFs that began trading on the NEO on Thursday, September 21, 2017.
 It was the first time RBC GAM listed ETFs on NEO and the firm became the sixth provider to list on the exchange in 2017.